 You can remove unwanted drive manufacturer partitions with the admin Command Prompt and the DISKPART tool.
 I’ll explain the steps next.

-Important: Be sure to start as administrator (right mouse button -> “Run as administrator”).
+Important: Be sure to start as an administrator (right-click -> “Run as administrator”).

 Delete all partitions with Diskpart.

-When you open Windows PowerShell, begin typing the “diskpart” command, which launches the Diskpart program.
+When you open Windows PowerShell, begin typing the “diskpart” command to launch the Diskpart program.
 This will display information about the Diskpart version and the computer’s name.
 To view all connected hard drives (both internal and external),

 use the “list disk” command.